World Cup Winners List | Football World Cup Champions – 1930-2022

 Spain’s golden generation demonstrated their quality by winning the 2010 World Cup, before Germany (2014) and France (2018) took the next two editions.

-You can see our World Cup qualifiers page for details on the teams that have made it, and teams still vying for a spot in Qatar.
+You can see our World Cup qualifiers page for details on the next World Cup’s qualification process.

 More World Cup Resources